-- (2) ((When a designated crisis responder receives information alleging that a person, as the result of substance use disorder, presents an imminent likelihood of serious harm, or is in imminent danger because of being gravely disabled, after investigation and evaluation of the specific facts alleged and of the reliability and credibility of the person or persons providing the information if any, the designated crisis responder may take the person, or cause by oral or written order the person to be taken, into emergency custody in a secure detoxification facility or approved substance use disorder treatment program for not more than seventy-two hours as described in RCW 71.05.180. - (3)) A peace officer may take or cause such person to be taken into custody and immediately delivered to a triage facility, crisis stabilization unit, evaluation and treatment facility, secure detoxification facility, approved substance use disorder treatment program, or the emergency department of a local hospital under the following circumstances: - (a) Pursuant to subsection (1) ((or (2))) of this section; or - (b) When he or she has reasonable cause to believe that such person is suffering from a ((mental)) behavioral health disorder ((exsubstance use disorder)) and presents an imminent likelihood of serious harm or is in imminent danger because of being gravely disabled. - ((4+)) (3) Persons delivered to a crisis stabilization unit, evaluation and treatment facility, emergency department of a local hospital, triage facility that has elected to operate as an involuntary facility, secure detoxification facility, or approved substance use disorder treatment program by peace officers pursuant to subsection ((4+)) (2) of this section may be held by the facility for a period of up to twelve hours, not counting time periods prior to medical clearance.
+- (3))(a) Subject to (b) of this subsection, a peace officer may take or cause such person to be taken into custody and immediately delivered to a triage facility, crisis stabilization unit, evaluation and treatment facility, secure withdrawal management and stabilization facility, approved substance use disorder treatment program, or the emergency department of a local hospital under the following circumstances: - (i) Pursuant to subsection (1) ((or (2))) of this section; or - (ii) When he or she has reasonable cause to believe that such person is suffering from a ((mental)) behavioral health disorder ((exsubstance use disorder)) and presents an imminent likelihood of serious harm or is in imminent danger because of being gravely disabled. - (b) A peace officer's delivery of a person, ((based on a substance use disorder,)) to a secure withdrawal management and stabilization facility or approved substance use disorder treatment program is subject to the availability of a secure withdrawal management and stabilization facility or approved substance use disorder treatment program with adequate space for the person. - ((4+)) (3) Persons delivered to a crisis stabilization unit, evaluation and treatment facility, emergency department of a local hospital, triage facility that has elected to operate as an involuntary facility, secure withdrawal management and stabilization facility, or approved substance use disorder treatment program by peace officers pursuant to subsection ((3+)) (2) of this section may be held by the facility for a period of up to twelve hours, not counting time periods prior to medical clearance.

-(((5))) (4) Within three hours after arrival, not counting time periods prior to medical clearance, the person must be examined by a mental health professional or chemical dependency professional, whichever is more appropriate to the person's presentation.
-Within twelve hours of notice of the need for evaluation, not counting time periods prior to medical clearance, the designated crisis responder must determine whether the individual meets detention criteria.
+(((5))) (4) Within three hours after arrival, not counting time periods prior to medical clearance, the person must be examined by a mental health professional or substance use disorder professional.
+Within twelve hours of notice of the need for evaluation, not counting time periods prior to medical clearance, the designated crisis responder must determine whether the individual detention criteria.
+The interview performed by the designated crisis responder may be conducted by video provided that a licensed health care professional or professional person who can adequately and accurately assist with obtaining any necessary information is available at the time of the interview.
 If the individual is detained, the designated crisis responder shall file a petition for detention or a supplemental petition as appropriate and commence service on the designated attorney for the detained person.
 If the individual is released to the community, the ((mental)) behavioral health service provider shall inform the peace officer of the release within a reasonable period of time after the release if the peace officer has specifically requested notification and provided contact information to the provider.